 We’ll be taking applications until all available slots are filled (currently 168, but we have other venues waiting in the wings), but please bear in mind that the closer it is to Faversham Fringe week (the last week in August), the less time you’ll have to gather an audience.

 To guarantee your show a spot in our printed programme (which will help with publicity and thus bums on seats), you must confirm your slot, pay your registration fee and submit your marketing details to us by May 31st.

-In previous years we have used several venues around the town, including the Arden Theatre, Old Brewery Store, Fleur de Lis Hall and the Purifier Building.
+In previous years we have used several venues around the town, including the Arden Theatre, Fleur de Lis Hall, The Limes and the Purifier Building.
 We are currently negotiating with these and other local venues in order to bring more performance spaces to the festival for 2019.
 Once we have confirmed all the venues, we will list them on the venues page – those that are confirmed are listed already.
 We will assign shows to the venue that best fits their technical and performance requirements, following consultation with all applicants.

 The registration fee covers a single performance.
 If you wish to performance the same show twice, a fee of £15 for the second show is payable.
 If you want to enter multiple, different shows, you will need to pay the registration fee for each show.